raypeng/DGBDT/index.md

 Since the speedup graph for CPU suggests that our algorithm may be bandwidth bound, an implementation that uses both the memory bandwidth of GPU and CPU will likely be faster.
-When run on the Microsoft Learn to Rank dataset on GHC, we found that hybrid reduces tree building time by 10% over GPU only by using a dynamic work scheduling policy in which we choose GPU/CPU hybrid for nodes with more samples and CPU-only for nodes with fewer samples (much like choosing between top-down and bottom-up in hybrid BFS in assignment 3).
+When run on the Microsoft Learning to Rank dataset on GHC, we found that hybrid reduces tree building time by 10% (note: this does not include initial histogram construction, which we did not accelerate with GPUs).

+For each tree node, we chose to assign 8 features to CPU and the rest to GPU as our GPU/CPU hybrid assignment.
+We then used a dynamic scheduling policy which used the hybrid version for nodes with more samples and CPU-only for nodes with fewer samples
+(much like choosing between top-down and bottom-up in hybrid BFS in assignment 3).
 This dynamic scheduling tries to minimize data transfer between GPU and CPU in cases where doing work on GPU is not worth the data transfer overhead.

 ![scheduling](assets/runtime-scheduling.png)

-With this scheme, the dynamic hybrid version out performs GPU-only and CPU-only version by a decent margin by utilizing heterogenous computing resources.
-It is interesting that CPU-only and GPU-only land on the same runtime.
-After profiling, we found that the initial CUDA memory setup time (cudaMalloc, initial cudaMemcpy's) takes up 25% of total tree construction time, which makes the overall runtime of gpu same as CPU-only despite the relatively fast CUDA kernel calls used to compute child histograms.
+With this scheme, the dynamic hybrid version out-performs the GPU-only and the CPU-only versions by a decent margin by utilizing heterogeneous computing resources.
+It is interesting that CPU-only and GPU-only have the same runtime.
+After profiling, we found that the initial CUDA memory setup time (cudaMalloc, initial cudaMemcpy's) takes up 25% of total tree construction time, which makes the overall runtime of the GPU-only the same as CPU-only despite the relatively fast CUDA kernel calls used to compute child histograms.
 This indicates that to find a good hybrid scheduling strategy, we need to carefully profile the code and place the work optimally on GPU and CPU depending on specific workload conditions.
 If we had more time for the project, we would perform a more comprehensive profiling and devise an optimal dynamic scheduling policy.

 Although we didn't have time to devise a better dynamic scheduling policy, we did some initial testing of hybrid on a larger dataset.
-Since we suspected that they overhead of CUDA memory setup time was limiting the advantages of hybrid/GPU, we tried running our hybrid algorithm on the [HIGGS](https://archive.ics.uci.edu/ml/datasets/HIGGS) dataset, which contains
+Since we suspected that the overhead of CUDA memory setup time was limiting the advantages of hybrid/GPU, we tried running our hybrid algorithm on the [HIGGS](https://archive.ics.uci.edu/ml/datasets/HIGGS) dataset, which contains